You will love these healthier Fig Bars for a sweet treat. The bars feature an almond flour crust, sweet fig filling, and a crumble topping!

 3. Then, move onto the fig filling.
 Place the chopped figs and brown sugar in a small saucepan over medium high heat, stirring and breaking up the figs.

 4. As soon as the mixture begins to simmer, reduce the heat to low and stir occasionally.
-Remove from heat when the figs are completely broken up and the mixture resembles jam of fruit spread.
+Remove from heat when the figs are completely broken up and the mixture resembles jam of fruit spread (about 15-20 minutes).

 5. Last but not least, the crumble topping.
 In a blender or food processor, combine all of the crumble topping ingredients and pulse until coarsely blended.